 A caregiver is a person who has taken on the responsibility of looking after someone who is unable to care for himself or herself fully due to illness, frailty, disability or a mental health problem.
 This person could be a family member, partner, relative, friend, or neighbour.

-The caregiving role may start upon your loved one's diagnosis of a medical condition, or by a particular incident such as a fall or a heart attack.
+Your caregiving role may start upon your loved one's diagnosis of a medical condition, or after an incident such as a fall or a heart attack.

-As someone who is taking care of your elderly loved one, you provide support to the person’s day-to-day activities, medical needs, the making of key decisions and emotional needs.
-The degree of involvement may vary according to the needs of your loved one and the stages of the caregiving.
+As someone who is taking care of your loved one, you may provide support to the person’s day-to-day activities, medical needs, emotional needs and may need to make key decisions on behalf.
+The degree of involvement may vary according to the needs of your loved one.

 The needs can be broadly categorised below:

-Many of us will have caring responsibilities at some point in our lives.
-The challenges we face can take many forms.
-Understanding your loved one’s condition, treatment and management, and progession enable you to provide optimal care and prepare for future care needs.
+You can be prepared for the caregiving journey by understanding your loved one’s condition, treatment, management and progression.
 Knowing who and where to seek help from can reduce uncertainties and avoid burnout.
-Recognising your own needs and capabilities as a caregiver help you to find a balance between work, caregiving, and your personal time.
+Recognising your own needs and capabilities as a caregiver help you to find a balance between work, caregiving and your personal time.

 It is important to consider your loved one’s care preference and to include him/her in the planning and decision-making process.
 Bring the different family members together to discuss the care arrangement and workload.